locustio/locust/docs/increase-performance.rst

 The reason for this is that requests is a very well-maintained python package, that provides a really nice API, that many python developers are familiar with.
 Therefore, in many cases, we recommend that you use the default :py:class:`HttpLocust <locust.core.HttpLocust>` which uses requests.
-However, if you're planning to run really large scale scale tests, Locust comes with an alternative HTTP client, :py:class:`FastHttpLocust <locust.contrib.fasthttp.FastHttpLocust>` which uses `geventhttpclient <https://github.com/gwik/geventhttpclient/>`_ instead of requests.
+However, if you're planning to run really large scale tests, Locust comes with an alternative HTTP client, :py:class:`FastHttpLocust <locust.contrib.fasthttp.FastHttpLocust>` which uses `geventhttpclient <https://github.com/gwik/geventhttpclient/>`_ instead of requests.